Code-Institute-Submissions/BrassPhantoms/README.md

 [View the live project here.]()

 <p>This is the main website for the band Brass Phantoms.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate and discover information about the bands new music, events and social platforms.</p>
+They are an up and coming band in the Irish and UK market who will use this website to increase traction for the band and their new album.
+The website is designed to be responsive and accessible on a range of devices, making it easy to navigate and discover information about the bands new music, events and social platforms.</p>

 <h2 align="center"><img src=""></h2>

 ## User Experience (UX)

+#### 1.1.
+Project Goals

+This website was designed for the band members, so they can build or improve their online presence on a range of social platforms.
+The ultimate aim of the website is to increase traffic for their newly released album and increase recognition of the bands body of work.
+Potential viewers will be greeted by a hero image of the band, a short about section with an option to read more via a modal and then embedded content containing the bands music, mainly viewed on Spotify.
+Soft targets include enquiries about the band's availability largely due to the fact that performing live events is not an option right now due to Covid19 restrictions.
+Viewers of the website can easily access the bands social platforms by clicking on the icons in the footer or by opening their music via embedded content.

   ### User Stories